Md-Sanzid-Bin-Hossain/Future-kinematics-prediction-in-multiple-locomotion-modes-using-deep-learning/README.md

-# Kinematics-Prediction-Using-Dual-ED-Attention-FAM-Net
+# Predicting Lower Extremity Joint Kinematics Using Multi-Modal Data in the Lab and Outdoor Environment
-Predicting Lower Extremity Joint Kinematics Using Multi-Modal Data in the Lab and Outdoor Environment
+By: Md Sanzid Bin Hossain, Zhishan Guo, Ning Sui, Hwan Choi